create-dan/Digital-Suggestion-Box-V1/README.md

-Phase1 Complete --> Date: 20 MARCH 2023

 # INSTALLATION GUIDE

  1)  Clone this repo
  2)  Setup environment for flutter development
  3)  Install Android Studio
  4)  Configure all packages mentioned in pubspec.yaml
  5)   Create a firebase new project and download google service json file and add your file in local cloned project
  6)  Now you are ready to run the app

 # Track Your Suggestions